Shippable/docs/sources/deploy/amazon-ecs-unmanaged.md

 ###5: Trigger your pipeline

-Right click on the **runCLI** job, select "run job", and you should get some output from AWS like this:
+Right click on the **runSh** job, select "run job", and you should get some output from AWS like this:
 <img src="../../images/deploy/amazon-ecs/basic-deployment-runcli-output.png" alt="runCLI Output">

 And if you check ECS, you should see your service running your task definition!